-The College has five graduate programs: Master of Science in Management (MSM), Master of Arts in Psychology (MAP), Master of Science in Public Administration (MPA), Master of Arts in
+The College has five graduate programs: Master of Science in Management (MSM), Master of Arts in Psychology (MAP), Master of Public Administration (MPA), Master of Arts in Teaching (MAT).

-Teaching (MAT); the Master of Science of Public Safety Administration (PSA) is no longer accepting new students.
 The College's master's degree programs provide students with the skills, knowledge, and dispositions needed to confront challenges associated with these disciplines as well as to promote positive change in their respective professions.